If you Google “things to do in Portugal,” there's one thing that's guaranteed to show up on just about any list you find: taking a day trip to Sintra.

 PENA PALACE INFO

-The bus takes about 20 minutes from the Sintra train station, and it takes a few minutes to walk up to the castle itself, so keep this in mind when buying timed tickets.
+The bus takes about 20 minutes from the Sintra train station, and it 10-15 minutes to walk up (or take the shuttle) to the castle itself, so keep this in mind when buying timed tickets.

 - Palacio + Parque ticket (includes castle interiors): €14